-Gun violence in Latin America is exceptionally high.
-The Inter-American Development Bank released a report highlighting four critical factors in Latin American cities that contribute to increased gun violence: economic deprivation, residential instability, family disruption, absence from school, the population’s age structure, and alcohol consumption.
-These factors can be applied to other regions around the world that experience significant gun violence.
+Gun violence in Latin America is exceptionally high, due in no small part to the prevalence of criminal gangs and a vibrant drug trafficking industry.
+The Inter-American Development Bank released a report highlighting several critical factors in Latin American cities that contribute to increased gun violence, including economic deprivation, residential instability, family disruption, absence from school, the population’s age structure, and alcohol consumption.

-Gun violence is not as large of an issue in every country around the world.
-Gun deaths are extremely low in countries like Japan, the United Kingdom, Norway, and Australia.
-These countries have implemented incentives or passed legislation to decrease the number of firearms in citizens’ possessions.
-For example, Australia implemented a buy-back program for firearms, allowing the government to buy and destroy over 600,000 guns.
+In contrast to the U.S. and Latin America, gun deaths are extremely rare in countries like Japan, the United Kingdom, Norway, and Australia.
+These countries have implemented incentives or passed legislation to decrease the number of firearms in circulation.
+For example, in July 2021, Australia implemented a permanent gun amnesty program, in which unregistered firearms could be anonymously surrendered at police stations.

-Japan has the fewest gun deaths per year in the world.
-Japan has some of the strictest gun laws in the world and experiences 100 or fewer gun deaths per year in a population of over 127 million and a gun death rate of .06 deaths per 100,000 people.
+Japan boasts a population of more than 127 million people, yet finished 2019 with a gun death rate of only .02 per 100,000 people.
+One major factor in this success is that Japan has some of the strictest gun control laws in the world.
 For Japanese citizens to purchase a gun, they must attend an all-day class, pass a written exam, and complete a shooting range test, scoring at least 95% accuracy.
 Candidates will also receive a mental health evaluation, performed at a hospital, and will have a comprehensive background check done by the government.
 Only shotguns and rifles can be purchased.
 The class and exam must be retaken every three years.